 - 3 cups (about 12 oz.) all-purpose flour

 - 1/2 teaspoon almond extract

-- Strawberries, for center of cake, 2 16 ounce packages
+- Strawberries, for center and top of cake, 2 16-ounce packages

 Beat the butter with a heavy-duty stand mixer at medium speed until fluffy; gradually add the sugar, beating well.
 Add the egg yolks, 1 at a time, beating just until blended after each addition.